 The PSRFEF Oversight Committee has made significant investments in hatchery production, research, and marking and tagging over the years, which have contributed to Puget Sound recreational fisheries.
 Initially, investments focused on winter blackmouth programs.
-In recent years, focus has shifted to Coho programs throughout the Puget Sound.
+In recent years, focus has shifted to coho programs throughout the Puget Sound.
 Coho programs are more cost effective to run and have resulted in more robust returns and opportunities for Puget Sound anglers.
-Because hatchery produced fish are the foundation of Puget Sound recreational fisheries, the PSRFE program currently contributes funding to fish rearing efforts at WDFW hatcheries on Puget Sound (map below).
-PSRFE total production includes over 8 million subyearling Chinook salmon, over 1 million yearling Chinook salmon, and 625K yearling Coho salmon.
+Because hatchery produced fish are the foundation of Puget Sound recreational fisheries, the PSRFE program currently contributes funding to fish rearing efforts at WDFW hatcheries on Puget Sound (Figure 3).
+PSRFE total production includes over eight million subyearling Chinook salmon, over 500,000 yearling Chinook salmon, and 625,000 yearling coho salmon.